 Though her case is extreme, Clare is certainly not the first wealthy person to be negatively impacted by inheriting too much money at a young age—nor will she be the last.
 Similar cases occur quite often, and no matter how well adjusted your children or grandchildren may seem, there’s just no way to accurately predict how their inheritance will affect them.

-One unique planning vehicle designed to prevent the potential perils of outright distributions is a Lifetime Asset Protection Trust (LAPT).
+One unique planning vehicle designed to prevent the potential perils of outright distributions is a Lifetime Asset Protection Trust.
 These trusts last for the lifetime of their respective beneficiaries, and provide them with a unique and priceless gift.
-With an LAPT, for instance, the beneficiary can use and invest the trust assets, yet at the same time, the trust offers airtight asset protection from unexpected life events, such as divorce or serious debt, which have the potential to wipe out their inheritance.
+With a Lifetime Asset Protection Trust, for instance, the beneficiary can use and invest the trust assets, yet at the same time, the trust offers airtight asset protection from unexpected life events, such as divorce or serious debt, which have the potential to wipe out their inheritance.

 Exercise your discretion

-When drafted properly, an LAPT can be used to educate your beneficiary on how to handle their inheritance.
+When drafted properly, a Lifetime Asset Protection Trust can be used to educate your beneficiary on how to handle their inheritance.
 This is done by allowing the beneficiary to become a co-trustee with someone you’ve named at a specific age or stage of life, and then the beneficiary can become the sole trustee later in life, once he or she has been properly educated and are ready to take over.

-The LAPT is discretionary, which means that the trust would not only protect your heir from outside threats, like creditors and ex-spouses, but also from their own mistakes.
+The Lifetime Asset Protection Trust is discretionary, meaning it would not only protect your heir from outside threats, like creditors and ex-spouses, but also from their own mistakes.
 The trustee you name holds the trust’s assets upon your death.
 This gives the person you choose the power to distribute its assets to the beneficiary at their discretion, rather than requiring him or her to release the assets in more structured ways, such as in staggered distributions at certain ages.

 Your direction and guidance